 Male Female

-All employees (site and Head Office) 50% 50%
+All employees (site and Head Office) 51% 49%

-All Head Office employees 48% 52%
+All Head Office employees 47% 53%

-Senior management team (excluding Operating Board) 53% 47%
+Senior management team (excluding Operating Board) 57% 43%

-Operating Board 67% 33%
+Operating Board 80% 20%

 The Group continues to deliver a female mentoring programme, designed to support females with potential to progress with the business.
 Mentors are typically colleagues at Senior management team level and are provided with comprehensive training.
-The programme encompasses around 25 females in each annual intake and has been running for five years.
+The programme encompasses between 25 to 30 females in each annual intake and has been running for six years.